 In either case, the atomiser tends to discharge in a cone shape, which spreads like a shotgun.
 The objective it to find that sweet spot between spread and concentration.
 You don’t want to apply a thick narrow layer nor too wide that barely anything lands where you want it.

 This balance can typically be found at around 70% of the atomiser’s maximum range as illustrated in the graphic below:

 70% of the atomiser’s maximum range can usually be found between 4″ and 6″ (10cm – 15cm).
 However, this can vary between different atomisers.
 You can visually test your atomiser’s range by simply spraying in front of you and observing how the cloud dissipates.

-A projection sphere is the concept of creating a virtual fragrance bubble around you.
+A projection sphere, more commonly known as a “scent bubble”, is the concept of creating a virtual fragrance bubble around you.
 The technique is to carefully choose your spray locations to ensure that the fragrance’s projection is within a calculated area.

 Fragrances are intimate and seductive with an element of surprise.
 Therefore, you won’t want everyone to smell it before you walk into the room as it would kill any anticipation.